preciofishbone/OmniaDocsG2/blocks/page-likes-and-comments/index.rst

 ---------------------------------
 If Yammer Integration is set up on Page Collection level, you can choose to activate a two way integration of comments here, meaning when a comment is added in Yammer, that comment is also shown in Omnia.

-**Important note!** Due to limitations in the Yammer API, comments on a post is placed correctly, but comment on a comment is not placed as expected.
+**Important note!** Due to limitations in the Yammer API, a comment on a comment is not placed as expected (but a comment on a post is).
 The comment on a comment is shown in Omnia, but is not indented, as you would expect it to be.
 This is a limitation in the Yammer API, not in Omnia.

 For more information about setting up Yammer Integration on Page Collection level, see: :doc:`Page Collections </pages/page-collections/index>`